tiiuae/Falcon-H1/docs/deployment.md

 This page summarizes all the current available tools that you can use for deploying Falcon-H1 series

+Make sure to use Falcon-H1 model in torch.bfloat16 and not torch.float16 for the best performance.
 ## 🤗 transformers

 We advise users to install Mamba-SSM from our public fork in order to include [this fix](https://github.com/state-spaces/mamba/pull/708).
 Note this is optional as we observed that the issue occurs stochastically.